TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

 ## SUT Connection
 Our SUT communicates with the outside world by sending and receiving lines i.e. strings terminated by a line feed, over a socket at port 7777.
 The SUT also expects one person per input line, fields separated by "@" sign.
 So we should make sure that the Person type in our TorXakis model is properly serialized before being communicated to the SUT.
 The return value from the SUT should also be deserialized into proper data structure (Bool).
-Assuming that TorXakis and the SUT run on the same machine (localhost) the [SUT connection](CnectDefs) can be defined in TorXakis as follows:
+Assuming that TorXakis and the SUT run on the same machine (localhost) the [SUT connection][6] can be defined in TorXakis as follows:
 ```
 CONSTDEF separator :: String ::= "@" ENDDEF